ChamiduDev-5224/irusri-frontend-assignment/README.md

 - Products adding and removing from the cart
 - Adding cupons code and checkout
 - All modules divided by componenets
-- Extensible for adding libraries like Tailwind CSS, Redux, MUI.
+- Extensible for adding libraries like Tailwind CSS, Redux, MUI, Formik, Yup, React-toastify.

 ## 📋 Prerequisites